BirgerMoell/generative-art-web/README.md

 ## Fun ideas.
 Train a neural network to predict the aesthetic beauty of art.
 Regenerate images until you find ones that are beautiful.

+## Integrate with style transfer
+Try integrating the art with style transfer.